koturn/RecompressZip/README.md

 - Parallel processing of recompression for each file.
 - Available all options of zopfli.
+- Able to handle zip files with password (ZipCrypto only).
 - Able to handle zip files with Data Descriptor.
 - Also supports recompression of gzip and PNG files.